Milovice

 Milovice ([ˈmɪlovɪtsɛ]; Milowitz) is a town in Nymburk District in the Central Bohemian Region of the Czech Republic.
-It has about 12,000 inhabitants.
+It has about 14,000 inhabitants.

 In the 20th century, the history of the town was influenced by the presence of a military base.
-In the 21st century, Milovice is one of the fastest growing towns with the youngest population.
+In the 21st century, Milovice is one of the fastest growing towns in the Czech Republic with one of the youngest populations.

-Administrative parts
+Administrative division

-Town parts and villages of Benátecká Vrutice, Boží Dar and Mladá are administrative parts of Milovice.
+Milovice consists of four municipal parts (in brackets population according to the 2021 census):